PRVRobotics/Sojourner-WRO-FutureEngineers-2026/README.md

 # What is the purpose of this Git Hub?

 This GitHub repository was created to document our engineering decisions, design choices, systems-thinking process, and building instructions.
 We made the repository as accurate and thorough as possible.
+This gives students who want to use our robot and desing as a stepping stone for their intruduction to the future engineers competicion.

 # Table of contents